 We walked on, looking for our first planned attraction being the Belvedere castle.
 It was a bit tricky to get there.
 We circled around a couple of times before finally finding the right path that leads up to the castle, only to see a sign that says it was under construction and therefore closed.

 We walked about 6 or 7 blocks to somewhere called Let’s Pick a Bagel.
 To be honest their regular bagel was pretty good and only cost $1.50.
-Cady tried their strawberry cream cheese which was a hefty $4.50 premium on top of the $1.50.
-Oh well, Cadence really enjoyed it even though mom thought it was a bit of rip off.
+DD tried their strawberry cream cheese which was a hefty $4.50 premium on top of the $1.50.
+Oh well, DD really enjoyed it even though mom thought it was a bit of rip off.

 The Metropolitan Museum of Art (the Met)